nymbols/youtube-video-importer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Description: Import YouTube videos directly into WordPress and display them as posts or embeded in existing posts and/or pages as single videos or playlists.
+Import YouTube videos directly into WordPress and display them as posts or embeded in existing posts and/or pages as single videos or playlists.

 == Description ==
 Do you want to make your blog outshine others?
 If yes then your blog posts need to be more enticing for the onlooker.
 Now you can easily add YouTube videos to your Wordpress blog posts through the assistance of the YouTube Importer Video WordPress Plugin.
 The best part is that you would be able to get the video with the complete set of information that includes descriptions, categories and the titles from YouTube.
 The prime objective of this plug-in is to facilitate the user to embed YouTube videos with ease.
 This YouTube Importer automates the process of video attachment to the video type.
 Now creating a video blog is not going to be frustrating and time consuming because this plug-in allows bulk imports just in a matter of minutes.